 On entering the main hall, we were met by one of the Water Babies’ staff who showed us to one of the six terminals where we could view our photos.
 I was particularly impressed with how quick this process was.
 We were shown how to use the touch screen terminal – for instance, to mark which photos we liked and didn’t like, how to view the photos as a slideshow, how to zoom in to the snaps etc – then left to our own devices to browse the photos.

-In total, there were nine photos which had been taken of the little one – all of which were really clear and defined which we were pleasantly surprised about.
+In total, there were nine photos which had been taken of the little one on the underwater photoshoot – all of which were really clear and defined which we were pleasantly surprised about.
 We worked our way through each photo, marking them as ones we liked, ones which were OK and ones we didn’t like.
 After 15 minutes or so, we’d managed to get rid of four photos and decided that we wanted the other five.

 We then spoke to Jamie – one of the Water Babies’ staff – who talked us through the different options available (more info below), prior to filling in the paperwork and placing our order.
 We decided to get digital prints of the photos, which we were told would be delivered to us on a branded 1GB USB around eight or so weeks later.

-It was about six weeks after the shoot that our photos arrived in the post.
+It was about six weeks after the underwater photoshoot that our photos arrived in the post.
 On the USB, we had both high resolution copies of the photos if we wanted to print them out, as well as low resolution copies for the blog / social media.
 The five pretty awesome snaps from the photoshoot are below:

 The underwater photoshoot is included in the cost of the Water Babies swimming lessons as part of Chapter 1 and Chapter 2 (£45 if you want to book on after this), which is a quite cool added extra to the lessons.
 Obviously you have to pay for photos though and this is where things can get a little pricey, particularly if loads of great photos were taken and you just have to have them all.